Philipp Kohlschreiber: 2010: Quarterfinals in Monte Carlo and Canada Masters

 Kohlschreiber started the season in Auckland well with three straight sets wins, including wins over Thomaz Bellucci and Frenchman Marc Gicquel before running into eventual finalist Arnaud Clément, losing in straight sets in the semifinals.
 Kohlschreiber progressed to the third round of the Australian Open with wins over Horacio Zeballos and Wayne Odesnik.
 He gave second seed Rafael Nadal a test in the third round, before losing 4–6, 2–6, 6–2, 5–7.

 He returned to action in San Jose seeing off local boy Rajeev Ram in three sets and crushing Dudi Sela, only losing two games.
-He then ran into the in-form Denis Istomin and lost in three topsy sets, sparking a three-match losing streak.
+He then ran into the in-form Denis Istomin and lost in three difficult sets, sparking a three-match losing streak.
 He crashed out of Memphis to Evgeny Korolev in two tight sets, followed by an easy three set lost to Gaël Monfils in the Davis Cup.

 Kohlschreiber got back to winning ways at the BNP Paribas Open in Indian Wells as he had a bye then beat fellow German Philipp Petzschner in straight sets.
 He then lost a final set tie-breaker in round 3 to world No. 2, Djokovic.
 At the Sony Ericsson Open Kohlschreiber received another bye and took on fellow German Florian Mayer and it was about to go into a first set tie breaker before Florian retired with an injury.
 Again he went out in the third round this time to Jo-Wilfried Tsonga in straight sets.

 To start his clay-court season, Kohlschreiber went to the Monte-Carlo Masters where he caused a couple of upsets.
 In the first round, he edged out Bellucci in a final set tie-break before he thumped the world No. 4, Andy Murray, for the loss of just three games.
 He then took on Petzschner, again and again, won in straight sets, to reach the quarterfinals.
 Where he played David Ferrer and was edged out in two tight sets.

 At Wimbledon, Kohlschreiber defeated Potito Starace and Teymuraz Gabashvili, before losing to Andy Roddick in the third round.

 At Hamburg, he lost to Thomaz Bellucci in the third round.
 In September, he hired Murray's former coach Miles Maclagan.